 Plan and know your route

-You’ll want to program your GPS with your destination, rest and fuel stops.
-If you have a RV specific GPS like ours, plug in your RV’s height, weight and length.
+You’ll want to program your RV GPS with your destination, rest and fuel stops.
+If you have an RV GPS, plug in your RV’s height, weight and length.
 That way, your GPS will route you accordingly to avoid low clearances, obstructions and business routes.

-As well, you may want to compare your GPS route with a trucker atlas like we do to avoid those low overheads or clearances.
+As well, you may want to compare your GPS route with a trucker atlas to avoid roads that have low overheads or bridge clearances.